We compare quotes from all the leading insurers

 • Choice of Insurer: Different insurers offer varying pricing structures and levels of coverage, influencing the overall cost of group health insurance.

-• Underwriting Method: The underwriting method employed by the insurer, such as community rating or experience rating, can affect premium calculations.
+• Underwriting Method: The underwriting method employed by the insurer, such as Moratorium Underwriting or Medical History Disregarded (MHD), can affect premium calculations.

 • Number of Employees: Larger group schemes with more employees often receive lower premiums per person due to spreading the risk across a larger pool of individuals.

-• Premium Discounts: Insurers may offer discounts for factors such as healthy lifestyle initiatives, participation in wellness programs, or bundling insurance products.
+• Premium Discounts: Insurers may offer discounts for factors such as healthy lifestyle initiatives, participation in wellness programmes, or bundling insurance products.

 If you are looking for a starting point, you can consider it to be £75 per employee.
-Remember, it can be higher or lower depending on the factors above.
+Remember, it may be higher or lower depending on the factors above.

 Group health insurance exclusions